cloudamqp/amqproxy/README.md

 2. Command line options & argument
 3. Environment variables

-Settings that are avilable in the config file will override the corresponding command line options.
+Settings that are available in the config file will override the corresponding command line options.
 A command line option will override the corresponding environment variable.
 And so on.
 The different configuration approaches can also be mixed.